wtguenthner/Dungeons-Devs/README.md

 OR

-Visit the [meet the devs page](https://dungeons-devs.herokuapp.com/meetdevs.html) for our contact info!
+Visit [meet the devs](https://dungeons-devs.herokuapp.com/meetdevs.html) for our contact info!